deryayigit/ceng-foundations/README.md

 # CENG Foundations

-This repository includes implementations of course projects in C and C++, with a focus on fundamental concepts essential to my computer engineering studies.
-It also contains individual projects developed from external trainings, mainly in C and C++, but also using Python and C#.
+This repository is dedicated to exploring fundamental computer engineering concepts and implementing their code primarily in C and C++.
+It also includes my independent work and personal projects.
+While C and C++ are used predominantly, there are also projects developed in Python and C#.